enrongtsai/Simplify-Swarm-Optimization/README.md

 # Simplify-Swarm-Optimization
-Simplified Swarm Optimization is a novel population-based stochastic optimization algorithm proposed by [Yeh](http://www.ie.nthu.edu.tw/p/406-1310-111509,r5910.php?Lang=en) in 2009.
+Simplified Swarm Optimization is a novel population-based stochastic optimization algorithm proposed by [Yeh](http://www.ie.nthu.edu.tw/p/406-1310-111509,r5910.php?Lang=en) in 2009 to compensate for the deficiencies of PSO in solving discrete problems.
 Its simplicity and efficiency have captured many scholars’ attention and was proved to solve discrete problems efficiently in many studies.

 ## Intro
 This repository implements the vanilla Simplify Swarm Optimization in Python & C++ with a simple structure for further customized to different forms according to various applications.